nzakas/understandinges6/manuscript/08-Symbols.md

 TODO

-Only applied with `with` statement object records - does not refer to other scopes.
+Only applied to `with` statement object records - does not refer to other scopes.

 ### @@iterator